symphonists/sitepreferences/README.markdown

 Site preferences offer a way to manage custom front-end settings in the backend.
 You define all settings in a separate configuration file inside your `workspace`, `preferences.site.php`.
 This way all preferences can be tracked with Git in case you share your workspace with co-workers.

-Site preferences allow the creation of multiple fieldset shown on the preference page in the backend.
+Site preferences allow the creation of multiple fieldsets shown on the preference page in the backend.
 Each fieldset can contain multiple instances of the following field types:

 - input fields,
 - text areas,